Baqend/guide/src/index.md

 ## Primitives

-The primitves types are the basic types which can be used as an attribute type.
+The primitives types are the basic types which can be used as an attribute type.
 Whenever you save an entity, all attribute values will be checked against the types described by the schema.
-The following Table shows all supported attribute types of baqend and there equivalent JavaScript types.
+The following table shows all supported attribute types of Baqend and their equivalent JavaScript types.

 <table class="table">
     <tr>